-The simulation study we consider is designed to evaluate the performance of our model (\ref{eqn:Main}), (\ref{eqn:FH}), (\ref{eqn:Trunc}), (\ref{eq:SSVSprior1}), and (\ref{eqn:ICAR}) using simulated data that is calibrated to behave like our motivating example using ACS's data on percent household Spanish-speaking.
-In particular, we consider the effect of using both functional-covariate information and spatial correlation, within the FH framework.
+The simulation study we consider is designed to evaluate the performance of our model (\ref{eqn:Main}), (\ref{eqn:FH}), (\ref{eqn:Trunc}), (\ref{eq:SSVSprior1}), and (\ref{eqn:ICAR}) using simulated data that is calibrated to behave like our motivating example using ACS's percent household Spanish-speaking data.
+In particular, we consider the effect of using both functional-covariate information and spatial correlation, within the FH context.
 In this simulation study, we only utilize curves associated with the search term ``y," which were seen, through exploratory methods, to contain significant auxiliary information in predicting the responses $\{\theta_1,\ldots,\theta_n\}$.

 Using the expansion coefficients from (\ref{eqn:Trunc}), based on the detrended time series (see Step 2, Appendix A), we generated 250 datasets according to the algorithm given in Appendix A. For each dataset, we estimated a FH model with an ICAR spatial structure using SSVS.
 Our MCMC algorithm consisted of 50,000 iterations with the first 2,000 discarded for burn-in.
 In this setting, all of the full conditional distributions are of standard form and straightforward to derive (Appendix B).
-As such, Gibbs sampling was used for inference on all model parameters.
+Consequently, Gibbs sampling was used for inference on all model parameters.
 The model used for generating the simulated data $Y^*_i$ is, for $i=1,\ldots,n$,